geophile/reality-distortion-field/README.md

 ## iCloud ##

   Apple imagines a world in which I can move seamlessly from one of my many Apple devices to another, and whatever item I want, regardless of where I created it or last used it, the latest version of this item is magically available on the device I am currently using.
 It's a beautiful idea.
-According to RDF 2.0, connectivity is perfect, and so fast that any digital asset I care about can be moved to my device in the 2 msec between the time I press a button, and my brain registers the haptic feedback, and tells my eyes and ears to expect the content to start playing.
+According to RDF 2.0, connectivity is perfect, and so fast that any digital asset I care about can be moved to my current device in the 2 msec between the time I press a button, and my brain registers the haptic feedback, and tells my eyes and ears to expect the content to start playing.

   But in the real world, iCloud has decided to replace my rare Bob Dylan bootleg by the standard version from Blonde on Blonde.
 Or I want to